 There Is Something About Nova Scotia…

-One of Canada’s three Maritime Provinces, Nova Scotia, Latin for “New Scotland”, is one of the smallest provinces in terms of area [i] with only 55,284 square kilometres (21,300 square miles).
+One of Canada’s three Maritime Provinces, Nova Scotia, Latin for “New Scotland”, is one of the smallest provinces in terms of area [i] with only 55,284 square kilometers (21,300 square miles).
 This makes it approximately half the size of the island country of Cuba.
 The province, however, is second only to Prince Edward Island in population density, and it is easy to understand why.
 Quite simply, Nova Scotia is a jewel.
 Surrounded by four major bodies of water, its storied miles of shoreline and breathtaking views provide the basis for its nickname, “Canada’s Ocean Playground.”

 Despite being almost completely surrounded by water, however, Nova Scotia does not offer the expected Marine climate.
 In fact, its winter climate, though tempered by proximity to the water, is more like that of Northern Europe’s Baltic Sea coast–only wetter, and snowier.
-This moderate, yet still four season, climate makes Nova Scotia extraordinarily appealing to Canadians and Europeans alike.
+This moderate, yet still four-season climate makes Nova Scotia extraordinarily appealing to Canadians and Europeans alike.

-While Nova Scotia is not the mildest climate in which to build, it more than makes up for it as a centre of both cultural and artistic significance.
+While Nova Scotia is not the mildest climate in which to build, it more than makes up for it as a center of both cultural and artistic significance.
 Halifax, its capital, is home to the respected Nova Scotia College of Art and Design University as well as large numbers of art galleries, museums, music festivals, and theater companies.
 In addition to its spectacular shorelines and fine arts offerings, Nova Scotia is also home to nearly four thousand coastal islands.
 For PrecisionCraft clients, the province is proving to be a favorite, resulting in a disproportionate amount of interest in our log and timber home expertise.

 Why Build In Nova Scotia?